Saturday, October 4

 Regional Economic Development

-Speakers: Ms. Véronique Proulx, President and Chief Executive Officer, Fédération des chambres de commerce du Québec;
+Speaker: Ms. Véronique Proulx, President and Chief Executive Officer, Fédération des chambres de commerce du Québec

 Open Press